nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 ### Expectations for the "<i>Consult Intern</i>":
 <b>Top priority:</b> inital evaluation of new inpatient consults.
 This includes:
 1. Vascular surgery consults 24/7.
+2. Telephone and face-to-face clinic encounters on Monday through Friday.
-2. New diabetic foot infection consults (not previously seen by a surgical team at MEDVAMC for the infected site in question) on <b>Tuesdays</b>, <b>Fridays</b> and <b>Saturdays</b>.
+3. New diabetic foot infection consults (not previously seen by a surgical team at MEDVAMC for the infected site in question) on <b>Tuesdays</b>, <b>Fridays</b> and <b>Saturdays</b>.
-3. Diabetic foot infection consults for patients previously seen by our team for infection 24/7.
+4. Diabetic foot infection consults for patients previously seen by our team for infection 24/7.

 Notes:
 <ul>